jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 ![metric_learning](metric_learning.png)

-## Evaluating the Embedding Quality
+## Evaluating the embedding quality

 We'll use **hit@10** to measure the quality of the representation on the search task.
 **hit@10** means for all the test data, how likely the positive `match` ranked within the top 10 matches with respect to the `query` Document.